vkerttula/morko-defence-sim/README.md

 Experimental canvas demo: a retro-style goalie (inspired by Finnish folklore character "Mörkö") tries to stop floorball shots in real-time.

+> ⚠️ **DISCLAIMER** ⚠️ This project was created purely for fun in just a few hours.
+The code is not optimized or production-grade, and is not intended to be evaluated for quality or completeness.

 ---

 ## Real-Time Ball Tracking with Python & OpenCV